katur/eegi/dbmigration/README.md

 -----------------------------------------------------------------------------------

-## Migrating Empty LibraryWells
+## Migrating Empty LibraryStocks

-After using the main script to migrate the LibraryWell table, another script is used to add rows to representing 'empty' wells in the database:
+After using the main script to migrate the LibraryStock table, another script is used to add rows to representing 'empty' wells in the database:
 ```
-./manage.py add_empty_LibraryWells
+./manage.py add_empty_LibraryStocks
 ```

 This is separate from the main script because empty wells were not represented in the previous database's library tables.

-After running this script, you should re-run the LibraryWell step of the main script, to resolve empty well parents of rearrayed plates.
-The legacy database did not represent "empty wells" in its library tables, but it did not enforce foreign key constraints, and therefore allowed some "impossible" parent relationships between LibraryWells (parent wells that themselves did not have rows in the database).
+After running this script, you should re-run the LibraryStock step of the main script, to resolve empty well parents of rearrayed plates.
+The legacy database did not represent "empty wells" in its library tables, but it did not enforce foreign key constraints, and therefore allowed some "impossible" parent relationships between LibraryStocks (parent wells that themselves did not have rows in the database).
 The main script ignores these impossiblilities (by leaving parent null), because the new database does enforce FK constraints.
 However, a handful of these are resolved once